A universal sequence of integers generating balanced Steinhaus figures modulo an odd number: Abstract

 \section{Abstract}

-In this paper, we partially solve an open problem, due to J. C. Molluzzo in 1976, on the existence of balanced Steinhaus triangles modulo a positive integer $n$, that are Steinhaus triangles containing all the elements of $\Zn$ with the same multiplicity.
+In this paper, we partially solve an open problem, due to J.C.~Molluzzo in 1976, on the existence of balanced Steinhaus triangles modulo a positive integer $n$, that are Steinhaus triangles containing all the elements of $\Zn$ with the same multiplicity.
 For every odd number $n$, we build an orbit in $\Zn$, by the linear cellular automaton generating the Pascal triangle modulo $n$, which contains infinitely many balanced Steinhaus triangles.
-This orbit, in $\Zn$, is obtained from an integer sequence said to be universal.
+This orbit, in $\Zn$, is obtained from an integer sequence called the universal sequence.
 We show that there exist balanced Steinhaus triangles for at least $2/3$ of the admissible sizes, in the case where $n$ is an odd prime power.
-Other balanced Steinhaus figures, as Steinhaus trapezoids, generalized Pascal triangles, Pascal trapezoids or lozenges, also appear in the orbit of the universal sequence modulo $n$ odd.
-We prove the existence of balanced generalized Pascal triangles for at least $2/3$ of the admissible sizes, in the case where $n$ is an odd prime power, and the existence of balanced lozenges for all the admissible sizes, in the case where $n$ is a square-free odd number.
+Other balanced Steinhaus figures, such as Steinhaus trapezoids, generalized Pascal triangles, Pascal trapezoids or lozenges, also appear in the orbit of the universal sequence modulo $n$ odd.
+We prove the existence of balanced generalized Pascal triangles for at least $2/3$ of the admissible sizes, in the case where $n$ is an odd prime power, and the existence of balanced lozenges for all admissible sizes, in the case where $n$ is a square-free odd number.\\[2ex] \textbf{MSC2010:} 05B30, 11B50.\\[2ex] \textbf{Keywords:} Molluzzo problem, balanced Steinhaus figure, universal sequence, Steinhaus figure, Steinhaus triangle, Pascal triangle.